 Cycode’s security-first, developer-friendly Application Security Posture Management (ASPM) platform provides visibility, prioritization, and remediation for security, engineering, and DevOps teams throughout the software development lifecycle.
 This includes our SCM-first approach to SCA in which we identify all dependencies without having to intervene in the CI/CD process.
 Furthermore, our SCA solution delivers code-to-cloud visibility where we trace a container image back to a specific code repository to identify how vulnerabilities move through pipelines.

 Cycode offers a unified security platform that consolidates application security testing and pipeline security to deliver code-to-cloud security coverage.
 In addition to SCA, our application security testing includes SAST (which scans 31% faster than the competition), IaC, and container scanning.
-Cycode ASPM not only provides our own suite of scanning tools, we also ingest data from third-party scanners to give you a full view of your application risk.
+Cycode ASPM not only provides our own suite of scanning tools, but we also ingest data from third-party scanners to give you a full view of your application risk.

 Book a demo now to learn more.